How Soon Can I Eat Ice Cream After Tooth Extraction

 What To Eat After Tooth Extraction

-Eating the right foods and practicing proper oral hygiene are unavoidable for your oral health.
-By choosing the right foods you can soothe your taste buds while staying on the road to a quick recovery after oral surgery.
+Eating the right foods and practicing proper oral hygiene is unavoidable for your oral health.
+Choosing the right foods can soothe your taste buds while staying on the road to a quick recovery after oral surgery.

-It’s important sticking to soft foods or healthy beverages for the first few days following a tooth extraction.
+Sticking to soft foods or healthy beverages for the first few days following a tooth extraction is essential.
 Here are some nutritious soft foods to eat after removing a wisdom tooth or any other tooth.

 It’s great to eat Applesauce which is easy to eat and can provide some nutrition.